 That doesn’t mean that an ancillary restraint won’t be condemned under the rule of reason, but if it is truly ancillary, it is much more likely to survive antitrust scrutiny.

 Please consider, however, that when you put what are usually considered naked restraints into your agreements, you are taking a risk.
 You should only do this with guidance.
 Even with proper antitrust counseling, you don’t completely eliminate antitrust risk.
 But you can substantially reduce that risk and perhaps solve a problem that will create lots of revenue, along with value for consumers.

 If you are interested, here is my approach to counseling clients on antitrust risk.

 Sometimes, of course, companies will try to hide a naked restraint in an agreement that they describe as procompetitive.
 The issue usually comes down to whether the overall arrangement is, in fact, procompetitive and whether the restraint is reasonably necessary to the procompetitive arrangement.

 For example, you can’t just agree to limit how you compete for customers when you are putting together an agreement that doesn’t reasonably need such a limit for its existence.
 That’s a good way to invite antitrust litigation and government investigations.

 Whatever you do, make sure that you find antitrust help if these issues come up.
 Don’t handle this yourself.

 If you are interested in more detail, you should read Antitrust Guidelines for Collaborations Among Competitors, which was put out by the Federal Trade Commission and Department of Justice.
-If you are a Law360 subscriber, I highly recommend an article that my colleague William Markham wrote on ancillary restraints.
 You should also read the FTC’s September 30, 2019 article Just Because It’s Ancillary Doesn’t Make it Legal.